 born pink and not painted.
 I still think they might be pulling my leg.

 One afternoon I was making bread with some of the girls while the other children were playing outside.
 I started hearing shouts, “Wamusota!
 Wamusota!
 Wamusota!”
 The girls then said, “There is a snake outside!”
-At this pDSCN7655eoint, I heard stones hitting against the side of our metal building.
+At this point, I heard stones hitting against the side of our metal building.
 Walking outside and approaching the corner, I saw a big snake slither into the main hall.
-At this point, the uDSCN7657encles (who were retrieving hoes and machetes) arrived and killed the snake.
+At this point, the uncles (who were retrieving hoes and machetes) arrived and killed the snake.
 Sick!
 I hate snakes!
 We went back to our baking but about 5 minutes later I hear shouts again and the girls said, “Teacha, there is another snake.”
 What?!?!
 Sure enough, in the same spot, Enock killed another big snake that looked like his friend.
 We decided that we should pray against the schemes of the enemy and thank the Lord for his protection.
 Please continue to pray that God’s hedge of protection would be within the fence of the LCH property and that nothing meant to harm any of us would.
 The thief comes to steal, to kill, and to destroy, but Jesus came to give life in the fullest!!

 CHRISTMAS-TIME IN UGANDA